symfony/symfony1-docs/gentle-introduction/en/09-Links-and-the-Routing-System.markdown

 The benefits are immense:

   * URLs actually mean something, and they can help the users decide if the page behind a link contains what they expect.
 A link can contain additional details about the resource it returns.
 This is particularly useful for search engine results.
 Additionally, URLs sometimes appear without any mention of the page title (think about when you copy a URL in an e-mail message), and in this case, they must mean something on their own.
 See Figure 9-2 for an example of a user-friendly URL.
+  * The technical implementation is hidden to the users : they do not know which script is used, they cannot guess an `id` or similar parameter: your application is less vulnerable to a potential security breach.
+More, you can totally change what happen behind the scene without affecting their experience (they won't have a 404 error or a permanent redirect).

 Figure 9-2 - URLs can convey additional information about a page, like the publication date